-For all datasets described in Section 4.1, we evaluate three shift explanation methods: K-cluster transport (K-cluster), Optimal transport (OT), and DiCE.
-Due to space limitations, we only include K-cluster transport in this section and other experiments are in Appendix C. For each method, we compare GSE to vanilla explanations.
-The latter ones are derived by optimizing group-free objectives such as PE in Equation 1 while the former are constructed by optimizing group-aware objectives such as WG-PE in Equation 5.
-We evaluate all methods along the following axes:
+Experimental Setup We evaluate three shift explanation methods: K-cluster transport (K-cluster), Optimal transport (OT), and DiCE.
+Due to space limitations, only the results of K-cluster transport are included in this section and other experiments can be found in Appendix C. For each method, we compare GSE to vanilla explanations.
+The latter ones are derived by optimizing group-free objectives such as PE in Equation 1 while the former are constructed by optimizing group-aware objectives such as WG-PE in Equation 4.